Splinters, thorns and prickles - for children

 You will need a pair of tweezers, disinfectant and either a sewing needle or a probe from your first aid kit.
 A magnifying glass could be helpful too as some splinters or prickles can be hard to see.

 - Use the tweezers to grab the end of the splinter, thorn or prickle and pull slowly and gently out.

 - If this doesn't work then use the blunt end of the needle to push against the end of the splinter which went in first and gently work the splinter back out enough to use the tweezers to pull it out.

 - If this doesn't work, then the adult who is helping you might use the pointed end of the needle or probe to pick at the skin until the splinter can be flicked out.
 Be careful though – if it starts to bleed you are going too deep.

 Sometimes splinters, thorns or prickles can be really determined to stay in you!

-- If you or an adult have been struggling for ages to get the pesky thing out then you will probably need to have a rest for a while.
+- If you or an adult have been struggling to get the pesky thing out then you will probably need to have a rest for a while.
 (You may be feeling a bit sick by now!)